francesctr4/SplitScreen/README.md

 # Relevant Links

-Here you can find links to the same project but from previous years, made by other students at the CITM.
+Here you can find links to the same research made by other students at the CITM.
 Make sure to take a look to their approach too:

 ### [Split Screen (2021)](https://lucaspg14.github.io/Split-Screen/) by [Lucas Pérez](https://github.com/LucasPG14)